ALT-F4-LLC/vorpal/README.md

 > Steps must be run in the root of the cloned repository.

 - Run `dev.sh` script to bootstrap dependencies:

-> [!WARNING]
-> Requirements must be met for script to run properly.

 ```bash
 ./dev.sh